cdoublev/css/doc/parse/README.md

 The previous section raises a fundamental question about the result returned from *parse a CSS value* and *parse a CSS declaration block*, respectively *match `list` against the grammar for the property `property` in the CSS specification* and *parsing `declaration` according to the appropriate CSS specifications, dropping parts that are said to be ignored*: should it be a simple boolean or a transformed/mutated list?

-Note: *matching against the grammar for the `property`* or *parsing `declaration` according to the appropriate CSS specifications* are not further defined but they both mean matching against the value definition and any specific rules defined in the specification for the property.
+Note: *matching against the grammar for the `property`* or *parsing `declaration` according to the appropriate CSS specifications* are not further defined but they both mean matching against the value definition and any specific rules defined for the property in the corresponding specification.

-*Parse a CSS value* do not require to replace (or mutate) the list of component values, and [*serialize a CSS value*](https://drafts.csswg.org/cssom/#serialize-a-css-value) only enforces idempotence, ie. `assert.deepStrictEqual(parse(list), parse(serialize(parse(list))))`:
+*Parse a CSS value* does not require to replace (or mutate) the list of component values, and [*serialize a CSS value*](https://drafts.csswg.org/cssom/#serialize-a-css-value) only enforces idempotence, ie. `assert.deepStrictEqual(parse(list), parse(serialize(parse(list))))`:

 > Represent the value of the declaration as a list of CSS component values components that, when parsed according to the property’s grammar, would represent that value.
 Additionally:
 >